dcrobbins1/Group10FinalDash/README.md

 The app has three sections:
 1. **Home Page** – Overview and navigation.
 2. **Recipes Page** – Input an ingredient to see a list of recipes.
-Each recipe includes a button that displays a nutrition chart.
 3. **Breweries Page** – Enter a city to view breweries nearby, along with interactive visualizations.